Unique-AG/terraform-modules/modules/azure-storage-account/README.md

         end
     end
     module -.->|"{storage_account_id}"| SANR
+    module -.->|"{storage_account_id}"| SMP
     perimeter -->|"{key_vault_uri<br/>key_name,<br/>identity_id}"| module
     CMK -->|accesses using User-Assigned Managed Identity| K
 ```

 You can learn in the [Design principles](../../DESIGN.md) about the `perimeter` and `workloads` as well as other design principles.

+## Pre-requisites
+- To deploy this module, you have at least the following permissions:
+    + Reader of the subscription
+    + Access to the [Key Vault where the Customer-Managed Key is stored](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account_customer_managed_key#key_vault_id-1) in case one is used
+    + Contributor of the resource group

 ## [Examples](./examples)